henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-a multi-sensor fusion system for moving object detection and tracking in urban driving environments.md

 Camera measurements cannot be used for position estimation due to poor depth estimation.
 Thus it is only applied to the box model for update the width and height.

-Detail about update step is not list in this post currently.
+Details about the update step are not list in this post currently.

 ### Data Association

 Measurement data is sequentially sent to the EKF, thus the association process will handle one measurement to all objects.
-A prediction step for all object should happen before association.
-And the association of prediction and measurement is sensor dependent.
+My interpretation is that a prediction step for all objects should happen before association.
+The association of prediction and measurement is sensor dependent.

 For LIDAR meansurements, association of point model is based on distance of prediction and measurment.
 For box models, possible interpretations of the edge target is generated and interpretations with max overlap with predicted object is selected.
 This in pratice occasionally fails thus vision target is utilized here.
 When vision target give higher reponse on a particular view of a vehicle (eg. back view), we can filter interpretations of other views (eg. side view).

 Association of camera measurements is achieved by projecting the prediction of the point model or box model into the pinhole camera model and compute the distance to the midpoint of the bottom line of the detected bounding box.
-The nearest neighbbor is associated.
+The object whose point is the nearest neighbbor is associated.

 For association of radar measurements, a set of possible point targets are generated from predected model.
-Specifically, several points along the contour is generated for box model and one point for point model.
-The enhancement for box model is due to poor lateral position from radar.
+Specifically, several points along the contour is generated for a box model and one point for a point model.
+The enhancement for a box model using multiple points is due to poor lateral position estimation from radar.
 Association is made by the nearest-neighbor approach.

 ### Movement Classifications